irm1005-itec1005-fall-2023/template-assignment-02/README.md

 ## Design inspiration

 Here are two wireframes that you can draw inspiration from when coming up with your own designs.
+If you are looking for more insipration check out [One Page Love](https://onepagelove.com).

 ![Screenshot](./images/screenshot-01.png)